-None of the members of our Compensation Committee is an officer or employee of Byline or Byline Bank.
+None of the members of our Compensation Committee is currently or was previously an officer or employee of Byline or Byline Bank.
 In addition, none of our executive officers serves or has served as a member of the board of directors, compensation committee or other board committee performing equivalent functions of any company or other entity that has one or more executive officers serving as one of our directors or on our Compensation Committee.